CD3/pyAssignment/README.md

 ## Examples

 My primary use case for `pyAssignment` is writing a Physics homework set.
-I want to create a PDF that contains problem that the students must work, and then I want to create a Blackboard quiz that the students must complete that asks questions about the problem set.
+I want to create a PDF that contains problems that the students must work, and then I want to create a Blackboard quiz for the students to complete that asks questions about the problem set.
 The Blackboard quiz will typically contain some multiple choice questions and several numerical answer questions, where the students must compute a numerical value for one of the problems in the problem set and enter their answer into the quiz.